Railway Enthusiasts Society: Objectives

 The Railway Enthusiasts Society incorporates the Glenbrook Vintage Railway.

 Excursions and tours

 1960s

-Over the years since its formation, the Society has grown its reputation, both within the rail industry and publicly, by operating excursions to places of interest, both railway related and non-railway related.

-The earliest excursions saw extra carriages attached to regular passenger train services throughout both the North Island and South Island.
-The Society has also operated its own private charter train services for larger trips, an activity it still does to this day.
+The Society has operated excursions to places of interest, both railway related and non-railway related.
+On the earliest excursions, extra carriages were attached to regular passenger trains on both the North Island and South Island.
+The Society also started operating its own charter trains for larger trips.